Governors and their Skills and Experience

-During the year two parent governor elections were held.
+During the year elections of two new parent governors were held.
 Our areas of need were communicated as part of this process and as a result, new governors with specialist expertise were subsequently elected.

 The standard term of office for a governor is four years although a number of our governors have extended their terms providing continuity and sustaining knowledge and experience.
 We have a good balance of established governors and new members, bringing fresh perspectives.